Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market research and data analysis for various clients

-- Acquired strong skills with Excel and PowerPoint
+- The skills acquired are strong with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Developed strong teamwork and communication skills
+- Created strong teamwork and communication abilities

 Skills: